How to Overcome Mediocrity and Finally Stand Out in Life

 - Effort feels invisible

-- Progress feels uncertain or hard to measure
+- Progress feels uncertain or difficult to measure

-And this stage is where most people lose momentum, not because nothing is happening, but because it doesn’t feel like enough is happening.
+And this is the stage where most people lose momentum—not because nothing is happening, but because it doesn’t feel like enough is happening.

 book tip